 Information on options available to Australian women upon finding out they are pregnant can be found in our brochure on unplanned pregnancy (bottom of this page).
-Family Planning NT recommends making an appointment with your General Practitioner or Family Planning clinic if you would like information on available options or further support in pregnancy.
+Family Planning NT recommends making an appointment with Family Planning NT or your own GP if you would like information on all available options or further support in pregnancy.

 Having a healthy pregnancy

 Diet: During pregnancy women may gain about 10-15 kg.
 You do not need to eat special foods nor do you need to “eat for two”.
 If you are normal weight and are well, just eat a little more, if you are overweight, aim not to gain too much.
 Dieting during pregnancy is not recommended.

 Growing babies require lots of protein, minerals and vitamins.
 These are best obtained in the mother’s diet from foods such as: lean meat, eggs, cheese, fish, milk (preferably low fat), yogurt, whole grain cereals and bread, fresh fruit and vegetable (especially green leafy vegetable).
 You may be a strict vegetarian or be on a special diet, which may be inadequate for your baby’s health.
 Please ask your doctor, midwife or dietician for advice.

 Some foods are best taken in small amounts or avoided as they contain a lot of fat and sugar and may lead to gaining excessive weight and other health problems.
 For example: fried foods, sausages, hamburgers, ice cream, pastries, biscuits, chips, lollies, chocolates and fizzy drinks.